googleapis/mcp-toolbox-sdk-js/packages/toolbox-core/DEVELOPER.md

 # Development

-This guide provides instructions for setting up your development environment to contribute to the `toolbox-core` package, which is part of the `mcp-toolbox-sdk-js` monorepo.
+This guide provides instructions for setting up your development environment to contribute to the `@toolbox/core` package, which is part of the `mcp-toolbox-sdk-js` monorepo.

 ## Prerequisites